Home Buying

 • Off-the-plan purchases.
 If you purchase an apartment off the plan, you're able to defer payment of stamp duty for up to 12 months from the date you sign your agreement or until the property is completed, whichever comes first.

 • Property transfers following family breakups.
 If you're going through a breakup, you're exempt from paying stamp duty when transferring the ownership of the family home.
-The transfer needs to be made from one partner to the other or from both spouses names into a single person name.
+The transfer needs to be made from one partner to the other or from both spouses' names into a single person name.
 A de facto relationship is considered one where you've been living together for two years.

 To find out more information, check the NSW Government's website.